Nursing Homes in Oregon

 Financial Assistance

 Oregon offers several financial assistance programs to help seniors afford nursing home care.
-Medicaid is a primary source of funding, providing coverage for eligible seniors who meet income and asset requirements.
-The state also offers Medicaid waivers that support home and community-based services, allowing some seniors to receive care outside of traditional nursing homes.
+Medicaid is a primary source of funding for eligible low-income seniors, covering both medical and non-medical expenses in nursing homes.
+The state also provides Medicaid waivers that allow seniors to receive care in community settings, potentially delaying the need for nursing home placement.

 How to Find Nursing Homes in Oregon